duckdb/duckdb-rs/README.md

 ### Versioning

-Starting with DuckDB `v1.5.0`, the duckdb-rs version encodes the DuckDB version in its major version component.
+Starting with DuckDB `v1.5.0`, the duckdb-rs version encodes the DuckDB version in its second semver component.
 The format is `1.MAJOR_MINOR_PATCH.x`, e.g., DuckDB `v1.5.0` maps to duckdb-rs `1.10500.x`.

 ### Using stable releases from crates.io